-There are two generations of active Meteosat satellites, Meteosat First Generation (MFG) and Meteosat Second Generation (MSG), providing images of the full Earth disc, and data for weather...
+Two generations of active Meteosat satellites, Meteosat First Generation (MFG) and Meteosat Second Generation (MSG), providing images of the full Earth disc, and data for weather forecasts.

 Today, weather satellites scan the whole Earth, meaning not a single tropical storm or severe weather system goes undetected.
 The early detection and warnings they provide have saved thousands of lives.

 Meteosat data is of unique value to nowcasting of high impact weather in support of safety of life and property.